AlabastTheSane/empyrean-modlist/README.md

 These mods are going to be the ones that effect HOW the game is played.

 [SunHelm: Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) Pretty self-explantory, this adds Survival elements to the game.
-Now you have to eat, drink, and keep warm against the hard cold of Skyrim.
+Now you have to eat, drink, and keep warm against the harsh cold of Skyrim.
 On top of that, to level up, you will have to find a bed to sleep in.
 This can be accomplished by either renting a room at an inn, or utilizing a bedroll from
   [Campfire](https://www.nexusmods.com/skyrimspecialedition/mods/667).

 [Follow on your Knees for WIntersun](https://www.nexusmods.com/skyrimspecialedition/mods/33754)